abhi3700/devmaster54/README.md

 ## About Me

-I have over 25 years of development experience.
-Yes, I am that old.
-I am also an avid investor in startups and run a successful innovation fund.
-I am passionate about DeFi, so much so that I have most of my own wealth in crypto.
+I am a punctuated and solution oriented fullstack engineer.
+And also, I am ambitious, organized and detail oriented.
+I have over 10 years of experience in software design and development.
+I am strong at Ecommerce, Fintech, Blockchain, DeFi, Machine learning technologies.
+And, have some experience with data visualization.

+My key skills are creative thinking and excellent algorithms.
+I like to play key Developer and Software Architect roles, and sometimes I also play the roles of Team Lead, Project Coordinator, Code Reviewer or Auditor.

 ### Qualifications